AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 * {api:anychart.core.utils.LegendItemSettings#iconMarkerFill}iconMarkerFill(){api} to set the fill
 * {api:anychart.core.utils.LegendItemSettings#iconMarkerStroke}iconMarkerStroke(){api} to set the stroke

 Please note that by default the type of a marker corresponds to that of the series it represents.
-However, you can set it manually by using the {api:anychart.core.utils.LegendItemSettings#iconMarkerType}iconMarkerType(){api} with one of the parameters listed in {api:anychart.enums.MarkerType}anychart.enums.MarkerType{api}.
+However, you can set the type manually by using the {api:anychart.core.utils.LegendItemSettings#iconMarkerType}iconMarkerType(){api} with one of the parameters listed in {api:anychart.enums.MarkerType}anychart.enums.MarkerType{api}.

 In the following sample, series markers are enabled, and the types of legend icons are set to `"line"` and `"spline"`, so icon markers are automatically displayed as well.
 The fill and stroke of each marker is configured individually: